nabill/edo/HappyTravel.Edo.DirectApi/README.md

 You use data from the Booking evaluation step to book a room contract set.
 This creates a booking, which you can then manage.

 ### General booking flow
-We use a two-step booking flow:
+The booking flow has two steps:
 1. [Registration](/index.html#tag/Booking/paths/~1api~11.0~1bookings/post)
 2. [Finalization](/index.html#tag/Booking/paths/~1api~11.0~1bookings~1{clientReferenceCode}~1finalize/post)

 Booking process:
 1. **Registration** validates a booking, creates a database record, and prepares the system to execute a "real" booking by sending a request to the supplier.
 This step generates a _Reference code_.

-    It is safe to abandon a booking if you do not continue to Finalization.
+    You can safely abandon a booking if you do not continue to Finalization.
 If there is an error during this step, you can be sure that you have not made a real booking.

 2. **Finalization** uses the booking registration from the first step to make a real booking in a supplier's or hotel's system.

     Many inter-system communication errors are possible.
-Even if this request fails, it is possible for the booking to succeed in the supplier's or hotel's system.
+Even if this request fails, the booking can succeed in the supplier's or hotel's system.

 ### Booking failure handling logic